mrpIug/csci318-group-project/README.md

 ### Word of the Day System

-The **Dictionary Analytics Service** automatically displays the Word of the Day, which updates every 5 seconds (made quicker for demonstration purposes), and is calculated by analysing what term has the most query events attached to them in the last hour.
+The **Dictionary Analytics Service** automatically displays the Word of the Day, which updates in real-time using event-driven architecture and Kafka stream processing.
+Rot-ionary processes `TermQueriedEvent`s as they arrive from the Lexicon Service and immediately updates the Word of the Day based on the most queried term.

 ### Rotle Mechanics